tryshopr/shopr/README.md

 # Shoppe

+**This is still under very active development and I do not recommend using it for anything at all at the moment.
+Anything could change and we will be releasing an example store shortly.**

 Shoppe is an Rails-based e-commerce platform which allows you to easily introduce a catalogue-based store into your Rails 4 applications.